-6.0 READ OPERATION
+7.0 READ OPERATION

-Read operations are initiated in the same $\underline{w}ay$ as write operations, with the exception that the R/\overline{W} bit of the control byte is set to one.
-There are three basic types of read operations: current address read, random read, and sequential read.
+Read operations are initiated in the same \underline{way} as write operations, with the exception that the R/W bit of the slave address is set to '1'.
+There are three basic types of read operations: current address read, random read and sequential read.

-6.1 Current Address Read
+7.1 Current Address Read

-The 24XX64 contains an address counter that maintains the address of the last word accessed, internally incremented by one.
-Therefore, if the previous read access was to address n (n is any legal address), the next current address read operation would access data from address n + 1.

-Upon receipt of the control byte with R/\overline{W} bit set to one, the 24XX64 issues an acknowledge and transmits the eight bit data word.
-The master will not acknowledge the transfer but does generate a Stop condition and the 24XX64 discontinues transmission (Figure 6-1).
+The 24XX01 contains an address counter that maintains the address of the last word accessed, internally incremented by '1'.
+Therefore, if the previous access (either a read or write operation) was to address n, the next current address read operation would access data from address n + 1.
+Upon receipt of the slave address with R/\overline{W} bit set to '1', the 24XX01 issues an acknowledge and transmits the 8-bit data word.
+The master will not acknowledge the transfer but does generate a Stop condition and the 24XX01 discontinues transmission (Figure 7-1).

-6.2 Random Read
+7.2 Random Read

 Random read operations allow the master to access any memory location in a random manner.
 To perform this type of read operation, the word address must first be set.
-This is accomplished by sending the word address to the 24XX64 as part of a write operation (R/ \overline{W} bit set to 0).
+This is accomplished by sending the word address to the 24XX01 as part of a write operation.
 Once the word address is sent, the master generates a Start condition following the acknowledge.
 This terminates the write operation, but not before the internal address pointer is set.
-The master then issues the control byte again, but with the R/W bit set to a one.
-The 24XX64 will then issue an acknowledge and transmit the 8-bit data word.
-The master will not acknowledge the transfer but does generate a Stop condition, which causes the 24XX64 to discontinue transmission (Figure 6-2).
-After a random read command, the internal address counter will point to the address location following the one that was just read.
+The master then issues the control byte again, but with the R/W bit set to a '1'.
+The 24XX01 will then issue an acknowledge and transmits the 8-bit data word.
+The master will not acknowledge the transfer but does generate a Stop condition and the 24XX01 discontinues transmission (Figure 7-2).

-6.3 Sequential Read
+7.3 Sequential Read

-Sequential reads are initiated in the same way as a random reads, except that once the 24XX64 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
-This acknowledge directs the 24XX64 to transmit the next sequentially-addressed 8-bit word (Figure 6-3).
-Following the final byte being transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
-To provide sequential reads, the 24XX64 contains an internal address pointer which is incremented by one at the completion of each operation.
+Sequential reads are initiated in the same way as a random read, except that once the 24XX01 transmits the first data byte, the master issues an acknowledge (as opposed to a Stop condition in a random read).
+This directs the 24XX01 to transmit the next sequentially addressed 8-bit word (Figure 7-3).

+To provide sequential reads the 24XX01 contains an internal address pointer which is incremented by one at the completion of each operation.
 This address pointer allows the entire memory contents to be serially read during one operation.
-The internal address pointer will automatically roll over from address 1FFF to address 0000 if the master acknowledges the byte received from the array address 1FFF.